aicodes/dashboard/README-aicodes.md

 * You can and should use ES6 (latest Javascript standard) code style.
 The app is configured to understand ES6 under `src`.
 The lint tool helps preventing a lot of bugs.
 To run lint, use `eslint --fix src`.
 * To run the dashboard, use `npm run start`.
 The app listens on localhost:26337.
-* The local server is implemented using expressjs framework.
+* The local server is implemented using express.js framework.
 Most of the code is in `editor_api.js`.

 ### Editor APIs